 Compressing the data does have trade-offs, which is why it should not always be turned on by default.
 For example:

 - It uses CPU and disk resources to compress the data before sending it to the network and decompress it on the other side.

 - It takes time to compress and decompress the data which can increase latency.

-- Replication is disk based and done gradually, shard by shard in the case of a multi-shard database.
-This may have impact on replication times depending on the speed of the disks and load on the database.
+- Replication is disk-based and done gradually, shard by shard in the case of a multi-shard database.
+This may have an impact on replication times depending on the speed of the disks and load on the database.

 - If traffic is too fast and the compression takes too much time it can cause the replication process to fail and be restarted.